gazebosim/docs/garden/ros2_integration.md

 ![gz_rviz](tutorials/ros2_integration/gz_rviz.gif)

-For more details on implementation of this demo see [ROS 2 and Gazebo Integration Tutorial](docs/garden/ros2_gazebo_integration_tutorial).
+For more details on implementation of this demo see [ROS 2 Interoperability](ros2_interop).